jkarpiu/godot-docs/tutorials/networking/webrtc.rst

 One of Godot's great features is its ability to export to the HTML5/WebAssembly platform, allowing your game to run directly in the browser when a user visit your webpage.

 This is a great opportunity for both demos and full games, but used to come with some limitations.
-In the area of networking, browsers used to support only HTTPRequests until recently, when first WebSocket and then WebRTC were proposed as standards.
+In the area of networking, browsers used to support only HTTP Requests until recently, when first WebSocket and then WebRTC were proposed as standards.

 WebSocket
 ^^^^^^^^^